 They also made sure reef-safe sunscreen was always available and that the bathrooms were clean.
 Extra brownie points there!

-NA PALI COAST SNORKEL AND SAIL: WORTH THE MONEY?
+HOLO HOLO CHARTERS SNORKEL AND SAIL TOUR: WORTH THE MONEY?

 The answer is 100% yes!
 We spent approximately $430 for 2 people, which is a lot of money, even for us.
 Despite the hefty chunk of change, we had an adventure of a lifetime!